 Under Section 51 of the Act, anyone refusing to comply with orders is liable for punishment with imprisonment up to one year, or fine, or both.
 In case this refusal leads to the death of people, the person liable shall be punished with imprisonment up to two years.

 Criticism of this act

 - Absence of Disaster-prone zones: One of its drawbacks is the absence of a provision for the declaration of ‘disaster-prone zones’.
 The states can play a more active role when such provisions are made as this classification can help in mitigating the damages that will be caused.

-- Neglects Progressive Behavior of Disasters: According to DMA, 2005, occurrence of disasters is sudden, and it completely fails to take into account the fact that disasters are progressive in nature.
+- Neglects Progressive Behavior of Disasters: According to the Disaster Management Act of 2005, the occurrence of disasters is sudden, and it completely fails to take into account the fact that disasters are progressive in nature.
 For example, Tuberculosis is known to kill thousands of people in the country each year but since its occurrence is not sudden or at once, it has not found a place in the Act.

 - Overlapping functions of different bodies: Various national level bodies are established under this act whose functions seem to be similar and making coordination between them is cumbersome. the local authorities barely find a mention in this act.
 Although the local authorities have a key role to play as first responders in the wake of any disasters, no substantive provisions are created to guide them.